ContactEngineering/SurfaceTopography/docs/usage.rst

 Pipelines
 +++++++++

 Pipeline functions return a new topography.
 This topography does not own the original data but executes the full pipeline everytime `heights` is executed.
+By using the pipeline, this topography is not only a (pseudo-) height container but also documents the whole process leading from the raw heights to the current heights.
-The `clone` method returns a new topography that contains the data returned by the pipeline.
+The `squeeze` method returns a new topography that contains the data returned by the pipeline.
 Pipelines can be concatenated together.

 - `scale`: Rescale all heights by a certain factor.
 - `detrend`: Compute a detrended topography.